siemens/jailhouse/Documentation/debug-output.md

 | con-clock_reg | Clock Register             |            |                 |
 | con-gate_nr   | Clock Gate Nr              |            |                 |

-All architectures support the empty con-type "none".
+All architectures support the empty con-type "none" and "JAILHOUSE".
+The "JAILHOUSE" console type uses the hypervisor's debug output via hypercalls.
+Only invocations from cells which have the explicit permission via the configuration flag JAILHOUSE_CELL_DEBUG_CONSOLE are executed.
+The default remains off, and the administrator is expected to grant this permission only temporarily while debugging a specific cell.

 Similar to the hypervisor configuration, a zero value for con-divider will skip initialisation of the UART interface.